fosk06/dagster-sqlmesh/adr/0016-sqlmesh-model-skip-detection-assetcheck-integration.md

 ### Problem Statement

-SQLMesh peut "skipper" des modèles pour plusieurs raisons :
-1. **Cron-based skips** : Le modèle a un cron `@daily` mais il n'est pas encore l'heure
+SQLMesh can "skip" models for several reasons:

+1. **Cron-based skips**: The model has a `@daily` cron but it's not time yet
-2. **No changes detected** : SQLMesh détermine qu'aucun changement n'est nécessaire
+2. **No changes detected**: SQLMesh determines no recalculation is needed
-3. **Upstream failures** : Les modèles en amont ont échoué

-**Avant** : Tous les modèles retournaient un `MaterializeResult` avec statut "success", même ceux qui n'étaient pas réellement exécutés.

-**Problème** : L'utilisateur ne pouvait pas distinguer entre :
-- ✅ Modèle réellement exécuté et recalculé
+3. **Upstream failures**: Upstream models have failed

+**Before**: All models returned a `MaterializeResult` with "success" status, even those not actually executed.

+**Problem**: Users couldn't distinguish between:

+- ✅ Model actually executed and recalculated
-- ⚠️ Modèle skippé (normal, attendu)
+- ⚠️ Model skipped (normal, expected)
-- ❌ Modèle en échec
+- ❌ Model failed

 ### Requirements

-1. **Distinction claire** entre modèles exécutés et skippés
+1. **Clear distinction** between executed and skipped models
-2. **Feedback utilisateur** via l'interface Dagster
+2. **User feedback** via Dagster interface
-3. **Intégration** avec le système AssetCheck existant
+3. **Integration** with existing AssetCheck system
-4. **Non-bloquant** : Les skips ne doivent pas arrêter l'exécution
+4. **Non-blocking**: Skips should not stop execution

 ## Decision

 ### Solution Chosen: AssetCheck "sqlmesh_execution_status"

-Nous avons implémenté un **AssetCheck automatique** nommé `sqlmesh_execution_status` qui est ajouté à tous les modèles SQLMesh et qui indique leur statut d'exécution réel.
+We implemented an **automatic AssetCheck** named `sqlmesh_execution_status` that is added to all SQLMesh models and indicates their actual execution status.

+### Inspiration

+This approach is directly inspired by Dagster's **Freshness Checks**, which automatically add a `freshness_check` to all assets to indicate their freshness status.
+We apply the same pattern with `sqlmesh_execution_status` to indicate SQLMesh execution status.

 ### Architecture